On Affine Homotopy between Language Encoders: Introduction

 The main contributions of the paper are of a theoretical nature.
-We first define an (extended) metric space on encoders.
-We then extend this definition to account for \emph{transformations} in a broad framework of \defn{$S$-homotopy} for a set of transformations $S$, where $\vh$ is $S$-homotopic to $\vg$ if $\vh$ can be transformed into $\vg$ through some transformation in $S$.
-As a concrete application of the framework, we study hemi-metrics for \emph{affine} homotopy---the similarity of $\vh$ and $\psi \circ \vg$ for affine transformations $\psi$.
-The notion of intrinsic similarity induced by such one-sided alignment is not symmetric.
-Nevertheless, we prove it to be informative of \emph{extrinsic} similarity: If one encoder can be affinely mapped to another, we can theoretically guarantee that it also performs similarly on downstream tasks.
-We confirm this empirically by studying the intrinsic and extrinsic similarities of the 25 pre-trained \textsc{MultiBERT} models \citep{devlin2019bert, sellam2021multiberts}, where we observe a positive correlation between intrinsic and extrinsic similarity.
-Moreover, beyond measuring similarity, homotopy also allows us to define a form of hierarchy on the space of encoders, elucidating a clear structure in which some encoders are more informative than others.
-Such an order is also suggested by experiments, where we find that certain encoders are easier to map to than others.
+We first define an (extended) metric space on language encoders.
+We then extend this notion to account for \emph{transformations} in a broad framework of \defn{$S$-homotopy} for a set of transformations $S$, where $\encg$ is $S$-homotopic to $\enc$ if $\encg$ can be transformed into $\enc$ through some transformation in $S$.
+As a concrete application of the framework, we study \emph{affine} homotopy---the similarity of $\enc$ and $\psi \circ \encg$ for affine transformations $\psi$.
+The notion of intrinsic similarity induced by such one-sided alignment is not symmetric and can be seen as the \emph{cost} of transforming $\encg$ into $\enc$.
+Nevertheless, we show it is informative of \emph{extrinsic} similarity: If one encoder can be affinely mapped to another, we can guarantee that it also performs similarly on downstream tasks.
+We confirm this empirically by studying the intrinsic and extrinsic similarities of various pre-trained encoders, where we observe a positive correlation between intrinsic and extrinsic similarity.
+Beyond measuring similarity, homotopy also allows us to define a form of hierarchy on the space of encoders, elucidating a structure in which some encoders are more informative than others.
+Such an order is also suggested by our experiments, where we find that certain encoders are easier to map to than others which shows in the rank of the learned representations and affects their transfer learning ability.\looseness=-1